-Our built environment and communities will also be exposed to the likely impacts of climate change.
-A greater number of extreme events may result in increased damage to buildings and infrastructure; emerging diseases, heat waves and extreme temperatures may affect public health, and community resilience may be affected by higher repair and maintenance costs, as well as changes to the insurability of homes and assets.
-Refer Figure 4.
+Our built environment and communities will also be exposed to the impacts of climate change.

+A greater number of extreme events will likely result in increased damage to buildings and infrastructure; emerging diseases, heat waves and extreme temperatures will affect public health; and community resilience will likely be affected by higher repair and maintenance costs, as well as changes to the insurability of homes and assets.

+Refer Figure 4 and 5.